 First, a combination of various monetary-policy instruments will be employed, the macro-prudential policy framework will be improved, and the combination of policy measures will be further diversified and optimized to keep liquidity at an appropriate volume and to realize the opportune growth of money, credit, and all-system financing aggregates.
 In view of the changes in the domestic and international economic and financial conditions, we will flexibly utilize various monetary-policy tools, improve the central bank collateral management framework, maintain liquidity at an appropriate level, and preserve stability in the money market.
-Currently, there is ample room for the use of all kinds of policy tools in order to properly adjust or inject liquidity.
+Currently, there is ample room for the use of various

+policy tools in order to properly adjust or inject liquidity.
 It is thus unnecessary to greatly expand the total volume of liquidity through quantitative easing.
 We will continue to guide commercial banks to strengthen liquidity and balance-sheet management, to properly manage liquidity levels at various time points, and to sensibly plan the total volume and term structure of assets and liability so as to enhance liquidity risk management.
 The dynamic adjustment mechanism of the differentiated reserve requirement will continue to play a role in counter-cyclical management and structural adjustments.
 The parameters for the mechanism will be adjusted properly and in a timely manner according to five factors, i.e., lending to small enterprises and the agricultural sector, the capital adequacy ratio, internal risk controls, the opening of new branches, and regional development, to provide for differentiated and targeted requirements to guide financial institutions to manage the pace of credit extensions in line with real and seasonal demands, to enhance credit support to the agricultural sector, rural areas, and farmers and other key areas and to the weak links in the economy, and to support the development of the real economy.
 Continued efforts will be made to explore and improve the mechanisms and approach for macro-prudential regulation.